Should Instagrammable interiors even be a commercial goal?

 Conversational marketing campaigns

-Simply by recognising what customers share about business spaces, marketers and designers can see what resonates and create accordingly.
-That’s why some forward-thinking professionals analyse in their design brief what works well on social media in similar spaces.
+As a result, some forward-thinking professionals began to analyse in their design brief what worked well on social media in similar spaces.

 It’s also why some clients are actively asking their designers for social media sharing to be a driver in the design.
-In fact, if you were a business owner commissioning an interior, you would be foolish not to ask your designer for some features that photograph well for social media.
+In fact, if you were a business owner commissioning an interior today, you’d be foolish not to ask your designer for some features that photograph well for social sharing.

 What’s true for the hospitality sector also holds for retailers.
 It’s partly how bricks-and-mortar shops overcome the “Amazon effect”.